afewmail/afew/docs/source/filters.rst

- * Transform `To`/`Cc`/`Bcc` e-mail addresses to tags according to the specified rules. <transformation rules> is a space separated list consisting of 'user_part@domain_part:tag' style pairs.
-The colon separates the e-mail address to be transformed from the tag it is to be transformed into. ':tag' is optional and if empty, 'user_part' is used as tag.
+ * Transform `To`/`Cc`/`Bcc` e-mail addresses to tags according to the specified rules. <transformation rules> is a space separated list consisting of 'user_part@domain_part:tags' style pairs.
+The colon separates the e-mail address to be transformed from tags it is to be transformed into. ':tags' is optional and if empty, 'user_part' is used as tag.  'tags' can be a single tag or semi-colon separated list of tags.

  * It can be used for example to easily tag posts sent to mailing lists which at this stage don't have `List-Id` field.